Skip to main content

 What Is Health Services Research?

-Building on earlier definitions of health service research (HSR) developed by the Institute of Medicine (IOM) of the National Academy of Sciences the Association for Health Services Research (AHSR) describe the field as:
+The Institute of Medicine (IOM) of the National Academy of Sciences, in collaboration with the Association for Health Services Research (AHSR), defines health services.

-HSR studies can focus on the outcomes, structure, or process of personal health care.
-For example, the Center for Health Services Research (CHSR) at the University of Texas Health Science Center at Houston describes the following major health services research areas:
+• HSR studies can focus on personal health care outcomes, structure, or process.
+For example, the Center for Health Services Research (CHSR) at the University of Texas Health Science Center describes the following major health services research areas.

-> Identify and evaluate relevant federal, state and local health policy related to these issues (Process)
+• Identify and evaluate relevant federal, state, and local health policies related to these issues (Process)

-Provider organizations and health plans are charged with assessing health outcomes, while advocacy groups and governmental agencies may tend to be focused on studying the structure and processes or health services delivery which are directly related to policy-making.
+Provider organizations and health plans are charged with assessing health outcomes.
+Advocacy groups and governmental agencies may focus on studying the structure and processes of delivery.

 health services research

-Health Services Research focused on generating health outcome data for provider agencies and health plans will only increase in importance in the future as funders develop heightened expectations for documentation and reporting of health outcomes.
-Provider agencies and health plans that bid on competitive business will be required to explain how they plan to measure health when writing responses to Requests for Proposals.
+Health Services Research focuses on generating health outcome data for provider agencies.
+Health plans will only increase in importance as funders develop heightened expectations for documentation and reporting of health outcomes.
+Provider agencies and health plans that bid on competitive business must explain how they plan to measure health when writing responses to Requests for Proposals.
 States that pursue Value-Based Purchasing initiatives will expect contracted health plans to demonstrate health outcomes to receive incentive payments.

-However, when the principles of applied social science methods are not properly followed HSR studies often do not generate meaningful and useful data.
-As survey research methods are a primary way of gathering large amounts of data about a population of individuals receiving health services efficiently and in a cost-effective manner, many provider organizations and health plans can benefit from developing stronger capacity in survey research for measuring health outcomes.
+When the principles of applied social science methods are not adequately followed, HSR studies often do not generate meaningful and useful data.
+As survey research methods are a primary way of gathering large amounts of data about a population of individuals receiving health services efficiently and cost-effectively, many provider organizations and health plans can benefit from developing stronger capacity in survey research for measuring health outcomes.

 The Series